kishan-rajoria/CPP/L0/Readme.md

 - **Arrow:** Shows the flow of steps.

 ### **Why Use Flowcharts?**
-- Provides a clear and visual way to understand algorithms.
+- Provides clear and visual way to understand algorithms.
 - Helps identify potential inefficiencies or errors.
 - Aids in collaboration and communication.